 Many teachers are quick to say family life should be less disruptive because of going on vacation, seeing a sick parent, or grandparents occasionally, causing the child’s disruptive behavior.
 This may seem reasonable because grandparents are supposedly very understanding and know how to help with their grandchildren.
 However, these teachers often fail to consider that grandparents can be just as unruly as their younger children, and the child may outgrow these disruptive traits.
-Grandparents may not have the patience, attention, and discipline skills necessary for raising a child well.
+Or perhaps they stay in a senior home (visit this website for an example), due to old age and other health-related issues and therefore do not get enough quality time to spend with their grandkids.
+In some cases, grandparents may not have the patience, attention, and discipline skills necessary for raising a child well.
 They also do not have the same emotional resources to deal with a teenager who is already experiencing many growing pains and emotions.

 Unfortunately, this problem is becoming more prevalent in many schools today, as many families have to split up because of a divorce.
 These children then experience an extended period of disruption in their family life.
 This includes missing school, having friends move away, and having parents who are constantly at odds with one another.
 All of these factors lead to a child not being able to socialize with other children his/her age.
 It is important for the teacher to recognize that a child may not be suffering from the typical symptoms of ADHD, but rather may be having a hard time fitting in because of the level of disruption his/her family lives.